Convergence analysis of two-grid methods for symmetric positive semidefinite systems: Preliminaries

 where $D$ and $L$ denote the diagonal and strictly lower triangular parts of $A$, respectively.
 Without loss of generality, we assume that $D\succ 0$.
 If some diagonal entry of $D$ is zero, the corresponding row and column in $A$ are both zero, in which case one may solve a reduced version of~\eqref{system} obtained by deleting the zero row and column.
-If $M=\omega D^{-1}$ with $0<\omega<\frac{2}{\lambda_{\max}(D^{-1}A)}$, then
+From Corollary~\ref{cor:suff-cond}, we deduce that $\|E_{\rm TG}\|_{A}<1$ if $\overline{M}\succ 0$, which can be satisfied by the most commonly used weighted Jacobi and Gauss--Seidel smoothers. \begin{itemize}[leftmargin=0.85cm]